nicolasbolt/market-dao/README.md

 ### Roadmap

-- Add a basic swapping application with test tokens
+- Add a basic staking/swapping application with test tokens
 - Allow liquidity providers earn fee from MarketSettings contract

+- Staking: Locking tokens to net rewards

 ### How to Run This Project